Kate Woodsome

 Photo by Marvin Joseph

-Pulitzer Prize-winning journalist Kate Woodsome is studying the relationship between mental health and democracy through her new endeavor, Invisible Threads, the only weekly newsletter dedicated to unraveling the ties between the two.
-As a columnist, filmmaker and knowledge leader, she is exposing the social and political forces — and stories — keeping people isolated and unwell.
+Pulitzer Prize-winning journalist Kate Woodsome studies the relationship between mental health and democracy.
+As a writer, filmmaker and reformer, she is exposing the social and political forces — and narratives — that keep people isolated and unwell.
 Why?
-Because she believes an educated, empathetic electorate can and will create the conditions for collective wellbeing.
+Because she believes an educated, empathetic electorate can create the conditions for collective wellbeing.

 Subscribe to the INVISIBLE THREADS newsletter here.